RONALD McDONALD HOUSE®

 More Smiles for More Kids

 In Cochise County, hundreds of children have never seen a dentist.
-One third of all kindergarten kids show up to school with untreated tooth decay.
+One third of all kids show up to start kindergarten with untreated tooth decay.
 That should soon change – thanks to the addition of a Ronald McDonald Care Mobile in Cochise County that will bring dental care directly to children who need it.

-The RMCM in Cochise County is a partnership with Chiricahua Community Health Centers, a federally qualified health center that has been serving Cochise County for 21 years.
+The RMCM in Cochise County is a partnership with Chiricahua Community Health Centers Inc. (CCHCI), a federally qualified health center that has been serving Cochise County for 21 years.
 CCHCI operates seven clinics and five mobile health units.
 Its goals align with ours – helping to improve the health and well-being of children and their families.

 This project is now a reality with funding from our global headquarters, which covered the cost of purchasing and outfitting the van.
 We received additional funding from the Legacy Foundation of Southeast Arizona for dental equipment and supplies, and from Arizona Complete Health for operational costs.
-RMHC of Southern Arizona supports the program by paying 20 percent of the operating costs and participating as members of the Advisory Council.
+RMHC of Southern Arizona is an administrative partner and supports the program financially.

 The Ronald McDonald Care Mobile travels from Douglas to Willcox, visiting schools in high-poverty areas in the Sulphur Springs Valley, bringing critical dental care at no or low cost to pre-school and school-aged children as well as teenagers.
 Dentists with CCHCI provide important dental screenings, apply fluoride to prevent tooth decay, treat existing dental problems and help educate children and their parents about good oral health.